-- 5. DBC produced its second self-assessment report in preparation for inspection.
-The self-assessment process and production of the report were co-ordinated by the training manager.
-Each occupational sector evaluated the quality of its work against the quality statements in Raising the Standard.
-The views of employers and trainees were sought and taken into account.
-Judgements were discussed among all staff.
-Action plans were drawn up to remedy the weaknesses highlighted. - 6.
-A team of three inspectors spent a total of nine days at DBC in June 2000.
+7. A team of three inspectors spent a total of nine days at DBC in June 2000.
 The engineering and business administration sectors were inspected.
-The construction, sport and recreation and childcare sectors had nine, three and two trainees respectively and were not inspected owing to small numbers.
-Inspectors interviewed 23 trainees and examined 20 trainees' files.
+The construction, sport and recreation and childcare sectors had nine, three and two learners respectively and were not inspected, owing to small numbers.
+Inspectors interviewed 23 learners and examined 20 learners' files.
 They interviewed six employers and 10 DBC staff.
 Thirteen portfolios of assessment evidence were examined.
 Inspectors also scrutinised a wide range of documentary evidence including minutes of meetings, external verifier reports, internal correspondence and management information.
 Two sessions of learning were observed, both in engineering.
 Each was awarded grade 2.